jsatchell/snmp_rust_agent/README.md

 This agent only supports SNMP v3, older variants have no on the wire security.

 This project follows semver - but that means no guarantees at all pre v1!
-There is change in the OidKeeper trait iin this release, so this is a patch version (0.3.0) rather than a patch version.
-The change reverts part of version 0.2.0 changes; it removes the compliance method, which was not supposed to be implemented in most stubs, so hopefully no code changes will be needed.
+There is change in the OidKeeper trait iin this release, so this is a minor version (0.3.0) rather than a patch version.
+T

-Unit test coverage is significantly improved.

-Possible panic sites have been audited; some have been fixed, but there is more to do.
-The target is for there to be no panics once the agent is running. *This version does not meet the target yet*.
-Panic at startup due to detected configuration problems will be allowed; graceful exit with helpful messages would be even better!

-A security policy has been added in SECURITY.md.
-Support will only be provided for the most recent version, until the code is more stable, or other projects depend on it.
-Please report security issues through the Github machinery.
-This is prototype code, not yet suitable for production use.

 The agent and stub-gen are 100% safe Rust code.
 The code for both is clippy clean.

 The agent server loop is a single threaded blocking design.
 I would argue that this is appropriate for almost all agents, as typically a single manager will interact with multiple agents.
 Managers may well want to support high levels of concurrency.
-The single threaded design avoids many issues with concurrency and locking.
+The single threaded agent design avoids many issues with concurrency and locking.
 Of course, there is nothing to stop handlers for specific long running operations using a thread.

-Good luck with that!
+This is prototype code, not yet suitable for production use.

+## License

+Dual licensed at your option, MIT or Apache-2.0

+## In this release

+There are two changes to OidKeeper traits:

+* A user argument is added to the set method - this is needed for implmenting some of the USM operations.
+* Revert part of version 0.2.0 changes.
+The compliance method in the trait is not needed anymore.

+The stub generator, and the existing handlers have been updated to natch.

+Unit test coverage is significantly improved.
+Excluding generated code, there is about 80% line coverage.
+The agent is better tested than the stub generator.

+Possible panic sites have been audited; some have been fixed, but there is a lot more to do.
+The ambition is for there to be no panics once the agent is running. *This version does not meet the target yet*.
+Reading about #[no_panic] made me realize that is hard to acheive and very, very hard to prove.
+Panic at startup due to detected configuration problems will be allowed; graceful exit with helpful messages would be even better!

+A security policy has been added in SECURITY.md.
+Support will only be provided for the most recent version, until the code is more stable, or other projects depend on it.
+Please report security issues through the Github machinery.

 All the additional authentication hashes from RFC7630 have been added - SHA-224, SHA-256, SHA-384 and SHA-512.
 The password file generator supports this change as well.

+Changing passwords on the wire is now supported - this is a bit preliminary, and there are several things to tidy up.
+In particular it does not yet properly support the transaction model.

+The file names of the user and permission policy files are now configurable.

-This release has a more flexible and capable permissions model, driven by a policy in the file groups.toml.
+This 0.2.1 release introduced a more flexible and capable permissions model, driven by a policy in a TOML file.
 Different groups of users can be given selective access to different parts of the MIB, with independent control of read and write access.
-The integration of this permissions model into GetNext handling is not right yet, but everywhere else is complete.
+The integration of this permissions model into GetNext handling is fixed.

 The Engine ID is loaded from a configuration file.
 A sample configuration file is included at .snmp-agent.conf.
 Two example MIB module handlers are included under src/handlers for SNMPv3-MIB and SNMP-USER-BASED-SM-MIB.
 They were written based on stubs generated by the Rust tool.
 The USM handler does not yet include remote password changes and user creation.